top of page

 Because of this, Light Language often feels familiar before it feels understandable.

-How Does Light Language Activate?
+How To Activate Light Language

-• Deep meditation or trance states
+• Deep meditation or trance-adjacent states

-• Emotional release or spiritual awakening phases
+• Emotional processing and release

 • Sustained inward attention

-• Exposure to existing Light Language transmission
+• Exposure to regulated Light Language transmission

 Light Language vs Glossolalia